 Good morning, Judge Asti.
 My name is Joe Smith.
 I represent the Plaintiff in this case.
 I’m here seeking that this Honorable Court use its discretion to…..Oh, you remember me, Judge?
 Yes, I was big into Judge Jarashow’s campaign.
 Yes, you might recall, I said some awful things about you.
 Sorry.
 Anyway, my client is…..

 Many Anne Arundel County trial lawyers stood up to support Judge Laura S. Kiessling and Judge Ronald Jarashow’s campaigns against Alison Asti.
-Interestingly, this effort continued long after it became quite obvious to everyone that Asti was going to win.
+Interestingly, this effort continued long after it became obvious to everyone that Asti would win.
 Our firm was a co-sponsor of one of the last fundraisers for the sitting judges.
 But we were never anti Alison Asti.
-You can go back through the numerous blogs posts I have written and there is nothing critical about Judge Asti.
+You can go back through the many blog posts I have written and there is nothing critical about Judge Asti.
 I never even pointed out that she went to Duke.
 (She went to law school at Maryland so maybe it is a wash.
 Maybe.)
-In fact, I said I bet she will make a good judge in spite of her lack of trial experience just like I think Justice Kagan will be an effective justice.
+In fact, I said I bet she will make an excellent judge despite her lack of trial experience just like I think Justice Kagan will be an effective justice.

 Still, I don’t regret that our firm supported the sitting judges and I still wish Judge Jarashow had won.
-The Maryland State Bar Association is with me too, supporting all of the sitting judges out of principle.
-I think judicial elections are like the election for homecoming king in high school with good looks and athletic prowess replaced by political savvy, great organizational skills, and having a name that is not alphabetically challenged.
+The Maryland State Bar Association is with me too, supporting all the sitting judges out of principle.
+I think judicial elections are like the election for homecoming king in high school, with good looks and athletic prowess replaced by political savvy, great organizational skills, and having a name that is not alphabetically challenged.
 It is the wrong way to pick a judge.
 In fact, I would support a less qualified sitting judge over a more qualified challenger.
 It is like stare decisis.
-I think that the strong rebuttable presumption should rest with the sitting judges.
-By all accounts, Judge Jarashow did not need any rebuttable presumption: it was clear he was eminently qualified for the job.
+I think the strong rebuttable presumption should rest with the sitting judges.
+Judge Jarashow did not need any rebuttable presumption: it was clear he was eminently qualified.